 What is HTPC?
-A Home Theater Personal Computer (HTPC) is basically a PC plugged into a HDTV-Home Theater System with specialized hardware that enables you to plug in different cable types (Media Players like Blu Ray Players, TV Cable, etc) a specialized software that supports all kinds of media formats, allowing the user to watch videos and listen to music without facing unsupported format errors.
+It is a Home Theater Personal Computer (HTPC) which basically a PC plugged into an HDTV-Home Theater System.
+It has with specialized hardware that enables you to plug in different cable types (Media Players like Blu Ray Players, TV Cable, etc) a specialized software that supports all kinds of media formats, allowing the user to watch videos and listen to music without facing unsupported format errors.

 Simply put, you are plugging your PC to a Home Theater; You are upgrading from your headphones and 24” monitor to a 7.1 Surround Sound Speaker System and a 60” HDTV.
 With the proper software and accessories, you can browse the Internet, play video games, watch videos, listen to music on a bigger screen and multi-channel speakers.
 With select hardware, the user can even plug in the TV Cable/Satellite Cable and watch ‘normal’ TV via a TV Tuner card connected to the PC, turning it into a proper Set-Top Box but with the added bonus of streaming videos online and recording.